Skip to content

 • 5 mph above the speed limit (or less) in a 60 m.p.h. zone.

-But if the court certifies the speed limit is 66 mph or more; the prohibition on recording a violation on the DL record doesn’t apply.
-So beware.
+But if the court certifies the speed limit is more than 65 mph or less than 55 mph, the prohibition on recording a violation on the DL record doesn’t apply.
 There is no general “ten-over” exception in Minnesota law.
+But he Minnesota legislature could pass a “10 over” law, regardless of the posted, similar to the Dimler law.
+But for now, the Dimler law only applies in a 55 mph or 60 mph zone.

 And the Dimler amendment does not apply if the court certifies that the violation was: